 A helpful tip: when you land on a beach, always take your dinghy anchor as far up the beach as possible and bury it in the sand or tie it to something at least.
-You never know when a large wave or wake comes in and takes your dinghy out to sea without you.
+You never know when a large wave or wake comes in and takes your dinghy out to sea without you, or turn it sideways.
+It is so much harder to move when it is sideways.
+We learned the hard way.
 Tides change too, shit happens.
-Hope this helps you out some day.
+Hope this helps you out someday.

 How much power do you need or want?
-Your dinghy’s manufacture will give you max and min specifications.
+Your dinghy’s manufacturer will give you max and min specifications.
 Pay hard attention to their recommendations.
-Think about the distances you want to travel and time you want to commit to travel it.
+Think about the distances you want to travel and the time you want to commit to traveling.
 Did you also want to be able to tow a person on an inflatable?

 We went with 4 stroke Yamaha 25HP.
 I would have preferred to get the 2 stroke but it wasn’t available in the region we were purchasing.
-We went with a Yamaha because parts are available almost everywhere in the world, and if we it serviced, it will not be a problem.
-It weighs in at a whooping 143 pounds, quite heavy but does about 30mph, smooth and fast on the water.
+We went with a Yamaha because parts are available almost everywhere in the world, so if we get it serviced, it will not be a problem.
+It weighs in at a whopping 143 pounds, quite heavy but does about 30mph, smooth and fast on the water.